LarenzoSvarmel/Crackover/README.md

 (The script isn't modified, at all.
 You can eye-for-eye the [revisions](https://gist.github.com/ellsies/e9383c75fd8cd8d5781dac91d7e2360d/revisions) of the original creator and clearly see that, and I don't think I'll ever modify the code; If it ain't broke, don't fix it.)

+## Why is this here?
+Why not use the new version?
+The *new* version by [totallynotinteresting](https://gist.github.com/totallynotinteresting) does not work on my Mac, architecture issues that I doubt they'd fix, even if I create an issue and detail it for them.

+This version worked just fine as-is, and I also wanna find it easier so I just put it here.

 # HOW TO USE
 Open Terminal on Mac (LaunchPad -> Search -> Terminal)